Judith Malina

-Judith Malina (June 4, 1926 – April 10, 2015) was a German-born American actress, director and writer.
-With her husband, Julian Beck, Malina co-founded The Living Theatre, a radical political theatre troupe that rose to prominence in New York City and Paris during the 1950s and 60s.
-The Living Theatre and its founders were the subject of the 1983 documentary Signals Through The Flames.
+Judith Malina (June 4, 1926 – April 10, 2015) was a German-born Jewish-American actress, director and writer.
+With her husband Julian Beck, Malina co-founded The Living Theatre, a radical political theatre troupe that rose to prominence in New York City and Paris during the 1950s and 1960s.

 Early life and education

-Malina was born in Kiel, Germany, the daughter of Polish Jewish parents: her mother, Rosel (née Zamora), was a former actress, and her father, Max Malina, a rabbi in the conservative denomination.
-In 1929 at the age of three, she immigrated with her parents to New York City.
+Malina was born in Kiel, Weimar Germany, the daughter of Polish Jewish parents: her mother, Rosel (née Zamora), was a former actress, and her father, Max Malina, a rabbi in the conservative denomination.
+In 1929, at the age of 3, she immigrated with her parents to New York City.

-Her parents helped her see how important political theatre was, as her father was trying to warn people of the Nazi menace and he left Germany with his family largely due to the rise of antisemitism there in the late 1920s.
+Malina's parents influenced her deeply, leading her to find an interest in political theatre, as her father left Germany with his family, largely due to the rise of antisemitism in the late 1920s, after attempting to warn people of the threat posed by Nazism.

-Except for long tours, she lived in New York City until she moved in 2013 to the Lillian Booth Actors Home in Englewood, New Jersey.
-1943 till 1945, Malina worked for Valeska Gert at the Beggar Bar.
+From 1943 until 1945, Malina worked for Valeska Gert at the Beggar Bar.
 There she observed many of Gert's performances which influenced her later artistic approach.
 Interested in acting from an early age, she began attending the New School for Social Research in 1945 to study theatre under Erwin Piscator.
-Malina was greatly influenced by Piscator's philosophy of theatre which was similar to Bertolt Brecht's principles of "epic theatre" but went further in departing from traditional narrative forms.
-Piscator saw theatre as a form of political communication or agitprop ("Theatre interests me only when it is a matter of interest to society."); Malina, unlike Piscator, was committed to nonviolence and anarchism.
+Malina was greatly influenced by Piscator's philosophy of theatre.
+Piscator saw theatre as a form of political communication or agitprop ("Theatre interests me only when it is a matter of interest to society.").
+Malina, unlike Piscator, was committed to nonviolence and anarchism.